 Vegetable oils can be edible or non-edible.
 The ones used for cooking are mostly derived from one particular plant source or may be a blend of two or more oils.

-edit Source and Producers
+Source and Producers

 Olive oil is extracted from olives (Olea europaea; family Oleaceae), a traditional crop of the Mediterranean region.
 Major producers of olive oil include countries in Southern Europe, North Africa and Near East.
 In Europe, the main producers of olive oil include Spain, Italy, Portugal and Greece.